apache/trafficcontrol/docs/source/api/cachegroup_fallbacks.rst

 ``PUT``
 =======
-Updates an existing fallback configuration for one or more :term:`Cache Group`\ s.
+Updates an existing fallback configuration for one or more :term:`Cache Groups`.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"